 Next, we'll go through the list of ingredients that are best transported in a compartmented box.

 Nutrient foods would be foods such as potatoes, whole grain products and various legumes.
 These complex carbohydrates provide the body and head with enough energy for the day.

 Optimal suppliers for the gray cells are polyunsaturated fatty acids such as omega-3 fatty acids.
 You can find these in ingredients like nuts, rapeseed oil, linseed oil,

 For the growth and development phase, which takes place in the second and third year of life, protein is particularly important.
 This is where you best provide your child with things like fish, eggs, lean meat and dairy products.
 Vegan alternatives would be, for example, nuts, seeds and legumes.

 All the ingredients put together correctly, the content of the stainless steel box is without gaps and thanks to the division, nothing gets mixed up.
 Your child expects a well-ordered box and is immediately more motivated to eat everything!

-We therefore offer our leak-proof D-Lock series in three different sizes with a respective capacity of 550 ml, 780 ml and 1280 ml at
+We therefore offer our leak-proof D-Lock series in three different sizes, each with a capacity of 550 ml, 780 ml and 1280 ml on.